-During wood processing, conversion losses are assumed to be left as on-site harvest residue and decay within a year.
+During wood extraction, conversion losses are assumed to be left as on-site harvest residue and enter the litter pool.
 The allocation of carbon to wood product categories is estimated by inputting the merchantable stem carbon (from the forest yield model) to a stand volume assortment forecasting model which estimates the volume allocated to sawn timber, roundwood and waste.
-This is implemented in CARBINE as a set of functions derived from the output of a more general and flexible assortment forecasting program known as ASORT (Rollinson and Gay, 1983).
-The proportions allocated to different product categories are based on proportions derived from FAO data13 (prior to 1994) and forestry commission data14 (after 1993) on production of semi-finished wood products.
+This is implemented in CARBINE as a set of functions derived from the output of a more general and flexible assortment forecasting program known as ASORT (Rollinson and Gay, 1983).).
+The CARBINE model uses standard estimates for oven-dried wood density to derive biomass from the harvested volume (Lavers and Moore, 1983; Jenkins et al., 2011).
+Carbon content of all oven-dried wood is assumed to be 50% (Matthews, 1993).
+CARBINE assumes the wood of a tree species all has the same oven-dried wood density and carbon content, irrespective of which semi-finished wood product categories it is assigned to.

+The proportions of wood produced which are allocated to different product categories are based on proportions derived from FAO data14 (prior to 1994) and forestry commission data15 (after 1993) on production of semi-finished wood products.
 A carbon retention curve is used to estimate product decay and return of carbon to the atmosphere.
-Each wood product category has its own carbon retention curve using the default half-lives in the IPCC 2006 Guidelines (from the Durban KP decision, paragraph 29). taking into account the decay rate of wood products and the service life as influenced by socioeconomic factors.
-The service lives are:sawn timber: 35 years; particleboard: 25 years; paper: 2 years; and fuel: instantaneous oxidation.
+Each wood product category has its own carbon retention curve using the default half-lives in the IPCC 2013 Revised Supplementary Methods and Good Practice Guidance, taking into account the decay rate of wood products and the service life as influenced by socio-economic factors.
+The half-lives are: 35 years for sawn wood; 25 years for wood panels; 2 years for paper.
+Timber used as woodfuel is assumed to instantaneously oxidise.